Lot M. Morrill

-Lot Myrick Morrill (May 3, 1813January 10, 1883) was an American statesman and accomplished politician who served as the 28th Governor of Maine, as a United States Senator, and as U.S. Secretary of the Treasury under President Ulysses S. Grant.
-An advocate for hard currency rather than paper money, Morrill was popularly received as Treasury Secretary by the American press and Wall Street.
+Lot Myrick Morrill (May 3, 1813 – January 10, 1883) was an American politician who served as the 28th governor of Maine, as a United States senator, and as U.S. secretary of the treasury under President Ulysses S. Grant.
+An advocate for hard currency rather than paper money, Morrill was popularly received as treasury secretary by the American press and Wall Street.
 He was known for financial and political integrity, and was said to be focused on serving the public good rather than party interests.
 Morrill was President Grant's fourth and last Secretary of the Treasury.

 A native of Maine, Morrill received a public school education, briefly attended Waterville College, and became principal of a private school in New York.
-Morrill then studied law and passed the bar in 1839, afterwards setting up law practices in Readfield and Augusta, Maine.
-Known for his eloquent speaking, he was popular among Democratic friends advocating for temperance.
-Morrill was elected to Maine's House of Representatives in 1854 as a Democrat and served as Chairman of the Maine Democratic Party.
+He then studied law and passed the bar in 1839, afterwards setting up law practices in Readfield and Augusta, Maine.
+Known for his eloquent speaking, Morrill was popular among Democratic friends advocating for temperance.
+Morrill was elected to the Maine House of Representatives in 1854 as a Democrat and served as chairman of the Maine Democratic Party.
 However, as the national divide over slavery grew during the 1850s, Morrill shifted his political allegiance to the Republican Party for the sole reason that Republicans opposed the expansion of slavery.
-He was elected as a Republican to Maine's State Senate in 1856, followed by his election as Governor of Maine in 1858.
-As the American Civil War broke out in 1861, Morrill was elected to fill the U.S. Senate seat vacated by Maine's Hannibal Hamlin, who assumed the office of Vice President under President Abraham Lincoln.
+He was elected as a Republican to the Maine Senate in 1856, followed by his election as governor of Maine in 1858.

+As the American Civil War broke out in 1861, Morrill was elected to fill the U.S. Senate seat vacated by Maine's Hannibal Hamlin, who assumed the vice presidency under President Abraham Lincoln.
 Morrill's Senate tenure lasted nearly 15 years, spanning from the start of the Civil War to the waning days of Reconstruction.
 While in the Senate, Morrill sponsored legislation that outlawed slavery in Washington, D.C., and advocated for education and suffrage for African American freedmen.

-In 1876, President Grant appointed Morrill to serve as U.S. Treasury Secretary after Sec.
-Benjamin Bristow resigned from the position.
+In 1876, President Grant appointed Morrill to serve as U.S. treasury secretary after Secretary Benjamin Bristow resigned from the position.
 When Morrill left the Senate to lead the Treasury Department, his political rival James G. Blaine was appointed by Maine's governor to fill the then-vacant Senate seat.
-Morrill advocated strongly in support of the gold standard during his eight-month tenure as Secretary.
-Upon his retirement from the Treasury Department in 1877, President Rutherford B. Hayes appointed Morrill as Collector of Customs in Portland, Maine, a position he held until his death in 1883.
+Morrill advocated strongly in support of the gold standard during his eight-month tenure as secretary.
+Upon his retirement from the Treasury Department in 1877, President Rutherford B. Hayes appointed Morrill as collector of customs in Portland, Maine, a position he held until his death in 1883.